Reinforcement Teaching

 \textbf{MNIST}: The student's neural network is a feed-forward neural network with 128 neurons and 2 hidden layers.
-The CNN Variant uses a LeNet5 CNN.
-Batch size is 64.
+The CNN Variant uses a LeNet5 CNN with a batch size of 64.
 Subsampled dataset to 10000 so that an episode covers one epoch of training.\\ \textbf{Fashion-MNIST}: The student's neural network is a feed-forward neural network with 128 neurons and 2 hidden layers.
-The CNN Variant uses a LeNet5 CNN.
-Batch size is 256.
-Subsampled dataset to 10000 so that an episode covers one epoch of training.\\ \textbf{CIFAR-10}: The student's neural network is a LeNet5 CNN.
-Batch size of 128.
-Subsampled dataset to 10000 so that an episode covers one epoch of training. \\
+The CNN Variant uses a LeNet5 CNN with a batch size of 256.
+Subsampled dataset to 10000 so that an episode covers one epoch of training.\\ \textbf{CIFAR-10}: The student's neural network is a LeNet5 CNN wih a batch size of 128.
+Subsampled dataset to 10000 so that an episode covers one epoch of training.